Here's why the rest of the jobs recovery will be bumpy - KESQ

 Whether either of these phenomena return remains to be seen.

-Economists polled by Refinitiv predict 473,000 jobs were added to the economy last month, for an unemployment rate of 5.1%, just a hair below the August rate of 5.2%.
+Economists polled by Refinitiv predict half a million jobs were added to the economy last month, revised up from previous estimates of 473,000 additional jobs.
+The unemployment rate is expected to tick down to 5.1%, just a hair below the August rate of 5.2%.

 That would be more than double the disappointing 235,000 jobs that were added in the August report, which underperformed expectations by about half a million.